joshbegley/nyt-latest/README.md

 **Ranking the Rangers' most embarrassing losses during descent in the standings**\
-`The Rangers are on a 4-15-0 run since Nov.
+`The Rangers are on a 4-15-0 slide since Nov.
 21. Where does the latest 5-3 loss to the Panthers rank in an awful stretch?`\
 https://nytimes.com/athletic/6028821/2024/12/30/rangers-most-embarrassing-losses/

 **Full Time: Our 2024 soccer superlatives**\